MetaDocencia/SitioWeb/content/en/authors/slopez/_index.md

 With experience in public management at the Ministry of Health of the City of Buenos Aires, Sabrina has developed a specific interest in the creation of public health policies based on quality and timely evidence.
 Currently, Sabrina is dedicated to research on the Responsible Use of Health Data, especially those from electronic health records.

-In our "Manzanita 2023 Internal Gala Awards" that vindicate the enormous value of the contributions of each person in the team, Sabri has won the Peripheral Vision award because thanks to her unique work capacity and drive nothing escapes her, seeing everything and being able to be here, there and beyond with stoic naturalness.
+Inside the team, Sabri has won the Peripheral Vision Award because thanks to his knowledge and work capacity nothing escapes him, seeing everything and being able to be here, there and beyond with professionalism and drive.